great-expectations/great_expectations/docs/terms/datasource.md

 <UniversalMap setup='inactive' connect='active' create='active' validate='active'/>

+#### Definition

 A Datasource provides a standard API for accessing and interacting with data from a wide variety of source systems.

+#### Core Promises

 Datasources provide a unified API across multiple backends: the Datasource API remains the same for PostgreSQL, MongoDB, CSV Filesystems, and all other supported data backends.

-Datasources also permit CRUD (Create/Read/Update/Delete) operations on your data.
+Datasources do not modify your data.

+#### Related Concepts

 Datasources function by bringing together a way of interacting with Data (an <TechnicalTag relative="../" tag="execution_engine" text="Execution Engine" />) with a way of accessing that data (a <TechnicalTag relative="../" tag="data_connector" text="Data Connector." />).